SaviorSeva/Attention_Layer_In_Pytorch_MPIIGaze/README.md

 you can run all training and evaluation for LeNet and ResNet-8 with default parameters.

+### About network
+For MPIIGaze 2 neural networks can be found under /gaze_estimation/models/mpiigaze/ directory : lenet and resnet.
+Attention layer can be found in lenet_attn.py and resnet_attn.py

 ### Demo

 This demo program runs gaze estimation on the video from a webcam.